nf-core/configs/docs/vsc_kul_uhasselt.md

 First you should go to the cluster you want to run the pipeline on.
 You can check what clusters have the most free space using following command `sinfo --cluster wice|genius`.

-Before running the pipeline you will need to create a slurm script that acts as a master script to submit as all jobs.
+Before running the pipeline you will need to create a slurm script that acts as a master script to submit all jobs.

 ```bash
 $ more job.pbs